This post contains affiliate links.

 What Are Spiritual Practices?

-These practices can be tailored to fit individual preferences and lifestyles, making them accessible and adaptable for anyone seeking to improve their mental health.
+These practices can be adjusted to fit our lives and beliefs.
+So, they’re easy for anyone to try and improve their mental health.

 Explanation of the Mind-Body Connection